When I Interviewed… My Fertility Consultant

-So, I asked a lot of questions.
-From how to avoid being exploited by private clinics to whether you can do anything to give yourself the best chance of success (and the IVF process explained step by step).
+So, I asked a lot of questions, from how to avoid being exploited by private clinics to whether you can do anything to give yourself the best chance of success (and the IVF process explained step by step).

-T: I usually give some sort of questionnaire, but it is much more important than the couple have all the tests that they need to be done, so you don’t have to repeat them.
+Fertility Consultant: I usually give some sort of questionnaire, but it is much more important than the couple have all the tests that they need to be done, so you don’t have to repeat them.

 They need to read a few sites.